ie03-aizu-2019/ie03project-spacea/README.md

 # IE03 Integarted Exercise for software I
-## Welcome to spacea group
+## Welcome to SpaceA group

+**_Things you need_**
 ### How to use
 **We have three functions:**
   ```
-  Shortest path
+  - Query for shortest paths
-  optimal road construction to the new points
+  - Optimal road construction to the new points
-  detecttion
+  - Highways detection
   Use their respective numbers to select them ("q" is exit)
   ```